 Overall, Huron’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Huron is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Huron doesn't have a public transportation system that people use for their commute.

-The citizens of Huron have a very low rate of college education: just 8.33% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Huron has a very low overall level of education: only 8.33% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Huron in 2022 was $41,138, which is wealthy relative to Tennessee, and upper middle income relative to the rest of the US.
 This equates to an annual income of $164,552 for a family of four.